6 Essential Photography Techniques Every Beginner Should Know

 - Move closer to your subject to decrease the depth of field.
 This will blur out the background and make your subject stand out even more.

-- Use a wide-angle lens to make sure you capture an entire scene with a shallow depth of field.
-This is great for landscape photography where you want to have a foreground and background in focus at the same time.
+- Use a wide-angle lens to capture an entire scene with a shallow depth of field.
+This is great for landscape photography, where you want to have a foreground and background in focus at the same time.

-- Use a longer focal length lens if you want to isolate your subject from its background and have a very shallow depth of field.
-This is great for portrait photography where you want your subject to stand out above everything else in the photo.
+- Use a longer focal length lens to isolate your subject from its background and have a very shallow depth of field.
+This is great for portrait photography, where you want your subject to stand out above everything else in the photo.

 Utilising the Rule of Thirds